-The 30 species of the 61 listed in the HELCOM list of threatened and/or declining species and habitats/biotopes of the Baltic Sea area that are reported to be protected within the current BSPA network.
-Information on sub-regions where a species is under threat and/or decline is based on the same list.
-Contracting States reported the species, and the number of BSPAs is based on information in the BSPA Database.
+The 61 species listed in the HELCOM list of threatened and/or declining species and habitats/biotopes of the Baltic Sea area (2006), number of BSPAs protecting the species and Contracting States that have reported the species to be protected within the current BSPA network.
+Information on threat and decline is based on the HELCOM list (2006) and information on Contracting States and the number of BSPAs is based on information in the BSPA Database.